Duchrau/RIS_K0_release/docs/rfs.md

     - One block per marker

-4. No Unicode glyphs (no curly quotes, no ≤, no ∘, no typographic prime).
+4. No Unicode glyphs (no curly quotes, no â‰¤, no âˆ˜, no typographic prime).

 5. No kernel identifiers or RELATION usage.